What to Wear to an Interview for a Summer Job

-It is ok to wear a sleeveless blouse, but the shoulder-width should be at least one inch; avoid spaghetti straps or tops that show your bra straps.
-Also avoid blouses that are too tight or low-cut.
+It is acceptable to wear a sleeveless blouse, but the shoulder-width should be at least one inch; avoid spaghetti straps or tops that show your bra straps.
+Also, stay away from blouses that are tight, sheer, or low-cut.

 Some employers, especially in resort communities or for jobs at parks and amusement parks, will allow you to wear shorts, particularly khaki or linen shorts.
-However, unless you are absolutely certain the employer will not mind you wearing shorts, stick with pants, a dress, or skirt.
+However, unless you are absolutely certain the employer will not mind you wearing shorts, stick with pants, a dress, or skirt for your interview.

 Shoes: Wear closed-toe shoes that are not sneakers; heels are fine as long as they are not very high.